 Live stream Paul vs Woodley on FITE: Order the PPV now

 Stream Paul vs Woodley with Kayo Sports

 Using this link, you can sign up to watch the showdown on Kayo Sports.
 One of the perks of this option is it can be used by new, returning or current Kayo users.
 You don't necessarily have to be a subscriber.

 You can also download the Kayo Sports app and access the fights that way.
 Your sign-up will also give you access to Kayo Sports in full until 11:59pm on 3 September.

 All the information you need for this innovative option for watching top-class boxing can be found in this Main Event on Kayo guide.
-On top of access to the PPV fight, Kayo also has a range of extra boxing content, including Chasing Tyson from the ESPN 30 for 30 series and a wide number of classic fights.
+On top of access to the PPV fight, Kayo also has a range of extra boxing content, including Chasing Tyson and a wide number of classic fights.

 — ESPN Ringside (@ESPNRingside) August 29, 2021